Quansight-Labs/quansight-labs-site/posts/2019/06/tdk-partners-with-quansight-labs.md

 will:

 * Move from a single to a multiple active projects concept
-* The name `Project Explorer` would then become `WorkSpace Explorer` and copying from one project to another is done in the 'Explorer' by means of context menus.
+* Change the name `Project Explorer` to `WorkSpace Explorer`.
+* Copying from one project to another is done in the 'Explorer' by means of context menus.

-It is worth mentioning that projects are considered an “Advanced feature”, so it will not be forced on users that just want to get some work done.
+It is worth mentioning that projects are considered an “advanced feature”, so it will not be forced on users that just want to get some work done.
 Projects usage is, and will remain, an optional feature.